 Glenelg School, Ruwais, Abu Dhabi

-Glenelg School, Ruwais is a private not-for-profit primary school located in, surprisingly Ruwais.
+Glenelg School, Ruwais is a private not-for-profit primary school that currently caters for just less than 1,000 students from KG to Grade 11.
 The school was established on September 2010 by the Abu Dhabi National Oil Company (ADNOC).
-The school is co-educational with three campuses, for males, females and for elementary schooling.
+The school is co-educational with a campus for its Elementary School, and one for its Middle and High School.

 - become a première school in the Middle East, with an emphasis on technology, science, mathematics, and the arts